A young Black woman sitting on a bench in the park.

 Tell your doctor if you smoke, so that you get the right dose for you.

-Olanzapine does not mix well with some other medicines and drugs.
+Olanzapine does not mix well with some other medicines, including herbal remedies.

-Tell your doctor before you take olanzapine if you are taking any other medicines.
+Tell your doctor before you take olanzapine if you are taking any other medicines, including things you have bought over the counter and medications that you put on your skin.

 Olanzapine may make you feel tired or dizzy when you start taking it.